A fusion of eras, cultures and styles hits Paris Fashion Week runways

 The opening ensembles transported the audience back in time amid contemporary fusions, channeling the essence of a serf, the medieval agricultural laborer.
 The designs cleverly incorporated leggings, jockstraps resembling codpieces, mystical talismanic pendants, and tear-shaped cutouts on thick knit sweaters that conjured up tales of yore.

 Both male and female models strutted with a swagger, embodying the iconic Westwood 80s punk ethos through standout pieces like a large blue conical bra corset and garments with assertively large shoulders.
-The runway was a canvas for eccentric, eye-catching looks that melded contrasting historical references — like the standout silver top with a a breastplate that evoked King Arthur and his knights and a disco sheen reminiscent of Britain’s Glam Rock heyday.
+The runway was a canvas for eccentric, eye-catching looks that melded contrasting historical references — like one silver top with a a breastplate that evoked King Arthur and his knights with a disco sheen also reminiscent of Britain’s Glam Rock heyday.

-This collection, a blend of audacious punk spirit and a nod history, reaffirmed Westwood’s mastery in fusing diverse influences, crafting a show that rebelled throughout.
+This collection, a blend of audacious punk spirit and a nod history, reaffirmed the brand's mastery in fusing diverse influences, crafting rebellion throughout.

 CARVEN DESIGNER’S SOPHOMORE